apache/spark/docs/structured-streaming-programming-guide.md

 ![Window Operations](img/structured-streaming-window.png)

-Since this windowing is similar to grouping, in code, you can use `groupBy()` and `window` operations to express windows.
+Since this windowing is similar to grouping, in code, you can use `groupBy()` and `window()` operations to express windowed aggregations.

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">